BarisAlbayrakIEEE/StructuralAnalysis/README.md

 #endif
 ```

+The CS types shall define the members with SC_Data.
+Additionally, the CS types shall define two members:
+- for the names of the members and
+- the pointers to the members.

-With this uniform interface, the CS panel class becomes:
+The CS panel class becomes:

 ```
 // ~/src/plugins/core/panel/EO_Panel.h